 Born in Johnstown House, Kilmichael on December 7th 1890, an only child to Margaret McCarthy (of Dromagh) and Dr. Morgan McSwiney.
 Morgan was the local doctor and Justice of the Peace, but he died young of gallstones in 1906, and a few years later in the 1911 census, Margaret and Eugene John had moved and were living with Margaret’s Brother Michael and family in Ardnageeha Dispensary, near Cullen.
 Soon after that they moved to Rathroe House, Derrinagree with Margaret’s other brothers where Margaret lived until she passed away in 1936.

 Eugene John entered Queens College Cork medical school in 1908, and did well, being awarded prizes in Botany and Chemistry in his first year.
 He moved to UCD Medical School in 1912, and finished his final exams in Midwifery and Surgery in 1915.
-From there he joined the the Royal Army Medical Corps, and little did he expect to be gone himself in just over a year. … continue reading the full article “WWI: Capt Eugene John McSwiney (1890-1916)”
+From there he joined the the Royal Army Medical Corps, and little did he expect to be gone himself in just over a year. [read more …] “WWI: Capt Eugene John McSwiney (1890-1916)”

 MILLSTREET OLD AGE PENSION COMMITTEE – Very Rev. J.Canon Casey, P.P.
 V.F., Chairman, presided.
 There were 136 claims before the meeting; 96 claims were passed at the maximum of 2s 6d; 8 were allowed 2s, and 2 were allowed 1s6d per week, and the remainder adjourned to the next meeting; 4 claims were passed for the Old Age Pension at the rate of 5s per week, and 2 cases were sent forward for reinvestigation.
 Since October 20th, the Committee have passed 350 claims, over 300 being allowed 2s 6d , and the remainder from 2s, 1s 6d and 1s per week, a large number of claims for the district not being heard yet.
 The Committe haveheld several special meetings so as to facilitate the passing of the claims – Irish Examiner 22nd December 1916

 The Old Age Pensions Act 1908 introduced a non-contributory pension for eligible people aged 70 and over.
 It was implemented from January 1909 in England, Wales, Scotland and Ireland.
 To be eligible, applicants had to be 70 years old, to have an income of less than £31.10.00 per annum and to ‘be of good character’.
-During the first three months of 1909, … continue reading the full article “Millstreet Old Age Pensions”
+During the first three months of 1909, [read more …] “Millstreet Old Age Pensions”

 At the quarterly meeting of Cork County Council, Millstreet’s local representative, Cors O’Callaghan (of Altamount House) proposed a resolution requesting the people not to purchase imported carriages and traps and keep local jobs in Ireland.
 You might say that things have not changed much in the hundred years since !
 O’Callaghan also agrued against low wages, and the problems with the newly introduced Daylight Saving Time.